 2013

-Damodaran competes for $100,000 instrumentation fund from DOE and gets awarded, based on his ongoing research projects with DOE. -
+I competed for a $100,000 instrumentation fund from the US-DOE/NETL and was awarded based on my ongoing research projects with them. -

 2012